Bahíyyih Khánum: Acre, 1868−1870

 In July 1868 the Ottoman government further banished Baháʼu'lláh and his family to the prison-city of Acre, then part of the Syrian segment of the Ottoman Empire.
 As a young woman of 21, Bahíyyih Khánum entered into Acre as a prisoner.
 This was her fourth place of exile, and her last.
-Despite being her in early 20s — she was still determined to remain unmarried.
+Despite being in her early 20s — she was still determined to remain unmarried.
 Arriving on the bay of Acre, the exiles were disorientated and demoralized.
 The populace spoke Arabic, which Bahíyyih Khánum understood, and she overheard them mocking and jeering how the family were to be thrown into the sea or imprisoned in chains.
 She later explained the impact this had on her: "imagine, if you can, the overpowering impression made by all this upon the mind of a young girl, such as I was then.
 Can you wonder that I am serious, and that my life is different from those of my countrywomen?".

 Food was scarce and Bahiyyih Khánum remembers Baháʼu'lláh giving up food for the feeding of children in the group.
 The family were locked in a small cluster of cells which were covered in dirt and sewage, so much so that Bahiyyih Khánum fainted a number of times, "of my own experience perhaps this is the most awful".
 The period was distressing for Bahiyyih Khánum, as it was for many of the Baháʼís, due to the death of three Baháʼís and hostile behaviour of the surrounding population; in particular the death of Mírzá Mihdí, Bahiyyih Khánum's youngest brother, destroyed any morale which was left.
 She gathered and kept his blood-stained clothes after he died in 1870.